nopnop2002/esp-idf-net-logging/README.md

 There are the following four methods for specifying the UDP Address.
 - Limited broadcast address
- The address represented by 255.255.255.255, or <broadcast>, cannot cross the router.
+ The address represented by 255.255.255.255, or &gtbroadcast&lt, cannot cross the router.
  Both the sender and receiver must specify a Limited broadcast address.

 - Directed broadcast address